tdwg/tcs2/docs/feature-report/README.md

 - tcs:isDisjointWith
 - tcs:intersects

-Horizontal relationships between Taxon Concepts are relationships between Taxon Concepts in different taxonomies (or different versions of a taxonomy), or between Taxon Concepts in rank-free systems, e.g., cladograms.
+<sup>*</sup>Horizontal relationships between Taxon Concepts are relationships between Taxon
+Concepts in different taxonomies (or different versions of a taxonomy), or between Taxon Concepts in rank-free systems, e.g., cladograms.